Concept Design and Development

 -

-Combining multiple views needed an information architecture and navigation system to fluidly transition between each screen layout
+Combining multiple views meant strong info architecture and navigation to transition between screen layouts

 -